OPALX-project/OPALX-project.github.io/RFPhotoInjector.md

 This example describes a rf-photo injector, as part of the Argonne Wakefield Accelerator (AWA).
 The model based on the [paper](http://vrws.de/napac2016/papers/thpoa46.pdf) by N.R.
-Neveu and benchmarks three cores: GPT, ASTRA and OPAL.
+Neveu et al.,  and benchmarks three codes: GPT, ASTRA and OPAL.

 # Goal
 Here we will run the rf-photo injector (OPAL_t)